2025 FIFA Beach Soccer World Cup: Qualification

 A total of 16 teams qualified for the final tournament.
 In addition to Seychelles who qualified automatically as the host country, 15 other teams qualified from six separate continental competitions.
 The slot allocation was approved by the FIFA Council on 4 October 2023.
 Overall, 72 nations entered qualification.

 The process of qualification for the World Cup finals began in October 2024 and ended in March 2025.

 Of the qualifiers, four made their debut: Chile, Guatemala, Mauritania and hosts Seychelles.
 This is Mauritania's and Seychelles' first ever FIFA tournament.

 Paraguay and El Salvador were the returnees, both coming back after missing out on a berth in 2024.

 United Arab Emirates failed to qualify for the first time since 2015.
 For the first instance since 2017, the United States also failed to advance to the finals.
-After appearing in 2024, Argentina, Colombia, Egypt, Mexico failed to qualify.
+After appearing in 2024, Argentina, Colombia, Egypt and Mexico failed to qualify.

 Note: The appearance statistics below refer only to the FIFA era of world cups in beach soccer (since 2005); see this article for the inclusion of World Championships era stats (1995–2004).